 Silicon Valley DSA shall not engage in activity prohibited by law, the DSA Constitution and Bylaws, or resolutions of the DSA National Convention or National Political Committee.
 Any action in contravention of these Bylaws taken by an officer or member of the Chapter, or by any committee or assembly of the Chapter or its Branches, is null and void.

-ARTICLE XIX.
+ARTICLE XVIII.
 Dissolution

 If Silicon Valley DSA dissolves, all remaining funds and assets shall be released to DSA.

-ARTICLE XX.
+ARTICLE XIX.
 Ratification

 These Bylaws must be ratified by a two-thirds vote of a meeting of each existing Branch to initially take effect, in addition to any requirements in the prior bylaws (unless suspended).